 We offer two parenting education class options to meet your needs:

-SPSCC Cooperative Preschool Parenting Education classes provide a shared learning experience for parents and their children from two through five years of age.
+SPSCC Cooperative Preschool Parenting Education classes provide a shared learning experience for parents and their children from birth through five years of age.
 Three SPSCC cooperative preschools operate from convenient locations in the Olympia area.
 Each school is an independent, non-profit entity run by a board and includes a skilled preschool teacher, the child’s parents/caregivers, and a parenting education faculty member.

 Parents/Caregivers are involved in their child's early education experience by participating in the parent-operated cooperative preschool laboratory as an assistant teacher where their child is enrolled and at parenting classes taught by an SPSCC faculty member.
 The faculty also advise and support the lab experience of adult students as they practice the skills they are learning while being assistant teachers in their child's preschool.